 - Chambers USA: Nationwide (Recognized Practitioner) - Government: Political Law (2019)

 - Massachusetts Lawyers Weekly: Top Women of Law (2016)

 - Boston Business Journal: “40 Under 40” (2010)

 - Public Service Award, Rappaport Center for Law and Public Service (2010)

 - Included on the Massachusetts Super Lawyers: Rising Star – Political Law list (2005 – 2010)

 - Massachusetts Lawyers Weekly: “10 Up and Coming Young Lawyers” (2005)

 - 100 Women of Distinction, Massachusetts Association of Women Lawyers

 - Advisory Council, New England Legal Foundation

-- Associate editor of Law Review, Massachusetts Bar Association
+- Officer Nominating Committee and Associate editor of Law Review, Massachusetts Bar Association

 - Board of Directors, Friends for Children